 One of the other common mistakes by drivers that get a traffic ticket in New York is believing that since they are from another state or Canada the ticket will not affect them.
 The Driver’s License Compact is an agreement made between 45 out of the 50 states in which each state has agreed to share traffic violations with one another.
 This means that your home state may find out about the traffic violation in New York and apply points against your license.

-If you have been issued a traffic ticket in New York, call The Rosenblum Law Firm today for a free consultation about your case.
+If you have been issued a traffic ticket in New York, call Rosenblum Law today for a free consultation about your case.
 We can help you fight your ticket and explain to you how your traffic ticket will affect your driving privileges and how much the penalties will cost.
 In many cases in New York there are separate fines and surcharges that may apply to your case.